bnrubin/ubuntu-bots/Bantracker/README.txt

 This plugin can store all bans/kicks etc in an sqlite database.
 It includes a cgi script to view bans/kicks and comment on them.
-The CGI script uses launchpad authentication, which may not be useful for everyone.
+To view/user the bantracker web interface a user must use the @btlogin command from the bot.
+They must also have the 'bantracker' capability.
+You can use the @mark <nick|hostmask> [<channel>] [<comment>] command to manually add an entry to the bantracker without having to actially kick/ban someone.

 It also uses commoncgi.py which should be on your sys.path (or as you can see in the script, sys.path is modified to include the dir of commoncgi.py)